 Adanwomase Kente weaving village

 My second night in the village, I was invited to spend the night at the village chief's house.
 It was a palace compared to the rest of the town – or even compared to my home here in Oakland!
-He cracked open a new bottle of Johnny Walker Black Label and we chatted long into the night, eventually watching Rush Hour II on his home entertainment center.
-This was quite an honor to receive this invitation.
+He cracked open a new bottle of Johnny Walker Black Label and we chatted long into the night, eventually watching Rush Hour II

 In the morning I had two breakfasts – one prepared by the chief’s staff, and another that has been brought over by my hosts from the night before.
 After breakfasts, as the chief is walking me around the village, a car pulls up and people yell out he is late for a meeting.
 I am hauled into the car with him, driven to the meeting house, and given a seat right beside him in front of around 150 people.
 I am introduced and then they proceed to have the meeting in Twi, so I do not know what was being said.
 They could have been talking about me!